Join our mailing list!

 The baked potato on steroids -- photo by Jason D. Jones

-(Editor’s Note: this is the second installment in our look at Istanbul’s top 5 street foods.
-It was written by Jason D. Jones, an American expat living in Istanbul.)
+Editor’s note: This is the second installment in our look at Istanbul’s top fıve street foods.
+It was written by Jason D. Jones, an American expat living in Istanbul.

-Known in Turkish as “kumpir”, think of this Istanbul street food icon as the baked potato on steroids –a motley mix of flavors piled high into an inexpensive meal roughly the size of a small child’s head.
+Think of this Istanbul street food icon – known in Turkish as kumpir – as the baked potato on steroids, a motley mix of flavors piled high into an inexpensive meal roughly the size of a small child’s head.

 We ordered our potato and gazed over the mind-boggling myriad of available toppings under the glass-enclosed case.
-As Muhettin split the potato down the middle and began mixing in a small amount of butter and kasar cheese, we started pointing out our selection of toppings to be added next.
-Among the options were hotdog slices, corn, peas, vegetable salad, pickles, pickled beets, green and black olives, yogurt, and even couscous kisir, a couscous-like bulgur dish.
+As Muhettin split the potato down the middle and began mixing in a small amount of butter and kaşar cheese, we started pointing out our selection of toppings to be added next.
+Among the options were hot dog slices, corn, peas, vegetable salad, pickles, pickled beets, green and black olives, yogurt and even kısır, a couscous-like bulgur dish.
 There were more choices, but we were a little overwhelmed at this point and went with about five or six different selections, along with a spicy red-pepper sauce and some mayo to top it all off, effectively doubling the size of the already ample spud.

 The potato was perfectly cooked, soft and moist throughout, and the variety of flavors piled on top made for an interesting combination of tastes and textures.
 We’re pretty sure at least a few of the plastic spoonfuls didn’t contain any potato at all.

-Since there are, mathematically speaking, thousands of possible combinations, we’ll probably try it again and be a bit more selective of our choices.
+Since there are, mathematically speaking, thousands of possible combinations, we’ll probably try it again and be a bit more selective in our choices.
 The peas, in our opinion, were just weird in that setting.
-Not that the hot dog slices were any less weird, mind you…
+Not that the hot dog slices were any less weird, mind you….

 (photo by Jason D. Jones)